Jas-car/docker_best_practices/README.md

    In those test environments where we must interact within the container or because an image of the previous types is not available for the logic of our application, we must choose images with the **slim** suffix, and as far as possible operating system **alpine**.

-   Later, for productive environments we could eliminate the decshell functions such as /bin/bash or run the images with a user and group created by granting the essential permissions.
+   Later, for productive environments we could eliminate the shell functions such as /bin/bash or run the images with a user and group created by granting the essential permissions.

     - To execute the application logic you would only need nodejs: